PDF 1.31 MB

 Under current workforce health and safety legislation – Work Health and Safety Regulations, 2012 (SA), it is the responsibility of each healthcare worker to be familiar with and comply with these protective measures at all times when there is an identified risk of exposure.

 Work related exposures to an infection risk should be managed in accordance with the SA Health Prevention and Responding to Work Related Exposure to Infectious Diseases Policy Guideline (PDF 672KB).

-Personal protective equipment (PPE) consists of several items of equipment including:
+PPE consists of several items of equipment including:

 To reduce the risk of transmission of infectious agents, PPE must be used correctly.
 Training staff in the correct use of PPE helps to reduce the risk of transmission of infectious agents when used appropriately.
 Information should be available to staff regarding the selection and use of PPE as part of this training.

 Selection and use of PPE guidance can be found in the SA Health Personal Protective Equipment (PPE) Selection Policy Guideline (PDF860KB).

 The following resources have been developed and adapted from the National Health and Medical Research Council (NHMR) Australian Guidelines for Prevention and Control of Infection in Healthcare and the Australian Commission on Safety and Quality in Health Care (ACSQHC) infection prevention and control information and resources:

 A suite of educational videos created by Adelaide Health Simulation at the University of Adelaide provide guidance in implementing:

 The Australian Government Department of Health with Professor Alison McMillan Australia’s Chief Nursing and Midwifery Officer have developed a suite of educational video resources for the current pandemic situation demonstrating how to wear PPE in the following settings: